telerik/reporting-docs/knowledge-base/how-to-expand-the-pdf-reader-s-bookmarks-pane-on-opening-a-pdf-file-produced-by-telerik-reporting.md

 ## Solution

-The Adobe JavaScript you need is as follows:
+- The Adobe JavaScript that is needed is as follows:

 ```js
 app.execMenuItem('ShowHideBookmarks')
 ```

-To add it in the PDF file that will be produced by Telerik Reporting, you need to pass it through the [JavaScript device setting of the PDF rendering mechanism](../device-information-settings-pdf).
+- To add it in the PDF file that will be produced by Telerik Reporting, you need to pass it through the [JavaScript device setting of the PDF rendering mechanism](../device-information-settings-pdf).

  This can be done by:
 - When you [export programmatically](../programmatic-exporting-report) - pass the Adobe JavaScipt as a device info ([Set rendering parameters programmatically](../configuring-telerik-reporting-extensions#set-rendering-parameters-programmatically)):